bob-hanson/slick-engines/README.md

 ember init -- This runs the new project blueprint on your projects directory.
 Please follow the prompts, and review all changes (tip: you can see a diff by pressing d).
 The most common source of upgrade pain is missing changes in this step.
 ```

-After we are all updated, we need to install Ember Engines into our addon
+After we are all updated, we need to install Ember Engines into our Addon

 ```
 ember install ember-engines